laurentbarraud/wpf-chat-server/README.md

 <img src="https://raw.githubusercontent.com/laurentbarraud/wpf-chat-server/refs/heads/master/WPF-chat-server-main-window-screenshot.jpg" width="500" alt="chat client screenshot" >
 </p>

-It uses a custom binary packet protocol with framed, length‑fixed packets and each type is identified by a opcode, defined in a shared library containing the enum and the binary writer/parser.
+It uses a custom binary packet protocol with framed, fixed‑length packets.
+Each packet type is identified by an opcode, defined in a shared library with a homemade binary writer and parser.

-Message encryption was tested with several clients opened on localhost.
+Message encryption was tested for months with several clients running on localhost and would behave the same remotely anywhere in the world, as long as you have forwarded a port so your friend can reach the server you host.

 ### Features
 **Core**